autodesk-platform-services/aps-postman-flows-tutorial/docs/part1-setup/index.md

 # Part 1: Setup

-In this part of the tutorial we will prepare a collection of requests for the [OSS (Object Storage Service) API](https://aps.autodesk.com/en/docs/data/v2/developers_guide/basics/#object-storage-service-oss), setup the authorization, and test some of the requests.
+In this part of the tutorial we will prepare a collection of requests for the [OSS API](https://aps.autodesk.com/en/docs/data/v2/developers_guide/basics/#object-storage-service-oss), setup the authorization, and test some of the requests.

 ## Import collection